goinfinite/ez/README.md

 This project is under active development and is not ready for production use.
 ```

-# Speedia FleetManager
+# Infinite FleetManager

-Speedia FleetManager (SFM) is a proprietary container management platform in a single file.
+Infinite FleetManager (SFM) is a proprietary container management platform in a single file.
 It has a REST API, CLI and dashboard.

 ## Running